 Why I Would Choose Direct Cremation (with no ceremony)

 Firstly, I have to disclose that I am not required to abide by any religious or spiritual proceedings or ceremonies.
-When someone (an ethicist, who deals a lot of end-of-life issues) asked how I’d like to “pass on”, I told him that my ideal scenario would be to first donate my organs, and then be placed in some sort of organic burial pod to become food for a tree.
+When an ethicist (someone who deals with a lot of end-of-life issues) asked how I’d like to “pass on”, I told him that my ideal scenario would be to first donate my organs, and then be placed in some sort of organic burial pod to become food for a tree.
 If I were cremated, I’d at least want my ashes to be placed in a biodegradable urn.

 Why I Would NOT Want a Multi-day Funeral